 2. Implement Email Authentication Protocols

-Configure SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting & Conformance) records correctly.
-These protocols verify the legitimacy of your emails and reduce the likelihood of being flagged as spam.
+Set up SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting & Conformance) records the right way.
+These help verify your emails are legit and keep them from being marked as spam.

 3. Monitor Email Sending Practices